 In the univariate case ($d=1$), an error of the invertible estimators has been actively analyzed.
 In this case, the estimation of invertible functions is related to estimating strictly monotone functions, and there are many related studies in the field of isotonic regression (for a general introduction, see \citet{groeneboom2014nonparametric}). \citet{tang2011two,tang2015two} and \citet{gruet1996nonparametric} study an estimation for an input point $\Bar{\bs x} =\bs f^{-1}(\bs t) \in [-1,1]$ corresponding to an observed output $\bs t \in \mathbb{R}$ with an invertible function $\bs f$.
-Specifically, \citet{tang2011two} show that an estimator $\hat{\bs x}$ which is based on the estimation of monotone functions achieves a convergence rate $|\hat{\bs x} - \bar{\bs x}| = O_P(n^{-1/3})$, where $n$ is the number of observations, and their two-step procedure for adaptation improves the rate to a parametric one, $O_P(n^{-1/2})$.
-They also establish an asymptotic distribution of point-wise estimator $\Bar{\bs x}$. \citet{krief2017direct} develops an estimator $\tilde{\bs f}$ for an unknown invertible function $\bs f_*$, which is written as a conditional expectation with a $r$-times continuously differentiable distribution function, and study its convergence in terms of a sup-norm $\|\cdot\|_{L^\infty}$ as $\mathbb{E}[\|{\bs f_*} - \tilde{\bs f}\|_{L^\infty}^2] = O(n^{-2r/(2r+1)})$.
+Specifically, \citet{tang2011two} shows that a pointwise estimator $\hat{\bs x}$, which is based on the estimation of monotone functions, achieves a parametric convergence rate $|\hat{\bs x} - \bar{\bs x}| = O_P(n^{-1/2})$, where $n$ is the number of observations.
+They also establish an asymptotic distribution of the estimator $\Bar{\bs x}$. \citet{krief2017direct} develops an estimator $\tilde{\bs f}$ for an unknown invertible function $\bs f_*$, which is written as a conditional expectation with an $r$-times continuously differentiable distribution function, and study its convergence in terms of a sup-norm $\|\cdot\|_{L^\infty}$ as $\mathbb{E}[\|{\bs f_*} - \tilde{\bs f}\|_{L^\infty}^2] = O(n^{-2r/(2r+1)})$.
 Because this rate is slower than the minimax optimal rate on (even a non-invertible) $r$-differentiable functions, it is suggested that this rate does not achieve optimality.

-For the multivariate ($d\geq 2$) case, there are few studies on the rate of errors, because a multivariate invertible function may not be represented by a simple monotone function unlike the univariate case.
-The several studies developing normalizing flows, e.g., \citet{huang2018neural,jaini2019sum,teshima2020coupling} show the universality of each developed flow model.
-However, these studies do not discuss quantitative issues, and only a few have investigated the approximation efficiency of simple flows~\citep{pmlr-v108-kong20a}.
+For the multivariate ($d\geq 2$) case, there are few studies on the rate of errors, because a multivariate invertible function may not be represented by a simple monotone function as the univariate case.
+Several studies for normalizing flows show the universality of each developed flow model (e.g., \citet{huang2018neural,jaini2019sum,teshima2020coupling}).
+However, these studies do not discuss efficiency, and only a few have investigated a volume of approximation errors of simple flow models~\citep{pmlr-v108-kong20a}.